 Does Your PCT Application Require Any Amendments?

-Before delving into the complexities of filing PCT amendments, the initial question to consider is whether an amendment is even necessary.
-For example, if you have a co-pending US application with claims that received a first action allowance, then a PCT might be unnecessary.
+Before delving into the complexities of filing amendments to a PCT application, the initial question to consider is whether an amendment is even necessary.
+For example, if you have a co-pending US application with claims that received a first action allowance, then PCT amendments might be unnecessary.

 Here are some helpful goals to consider in determining whether a PCT amendment would be worthwhile.

 Filing a single amendment in your PCT application is an efficient way to avoid duplicate filings in each subsequent national phase application.
 For example, if minor cleanup is required of the specification or drawings, then a PCT amendment would be advisable.

 Prosecuting national stage applications can be a very long and expensive process, so any solution to reduce pendency and costs should always be considered.
 If the Patent Prosecution Highway is available (both your PCT search authority and the desired national stage country must be PPH members), then it may be worthwhile to amend the claims and to request a favorable opinion on the amended claims.

 The need to amend more than just the claims will also dictate the type of PCT amendment to file.

 What are the stages of a PCT application?